henryliang2/movie-nominator/README.md

 ![](public/demo.gif)

 ## Design Notes
 This app was designed and built with user experience and usability principles in mind.
 I made sure to focus on simplicity and providing the user with each new task in a clear and stepwise fashion.
-The controls were made to be intuitive and easy for the user to discover organically.
-Controls are also removed when appropriate in order to limit any confusion.
-After the user nominates their fifth and final movie, the interface is designed to change stylistically to imbue a sense of gravity in the user's actions and the feeling that their decision matters.
+The UI elements were made to be intuitive and easy for the user to discover organically.
+UI elements are also removed when appropriate in order to limit any confusion.
+After the user nominates their final movie, the interface changes stylistically to imbue a strong sense of gravity in the user's actions.

 ![](public/ux-flow.png)